Shreemahor/GPT-On-Wheels/README.md

 Also 98% of the core logic code is by me, I barely used AI, only once or twice for path errors.
 I got most of the hardware code from online sources though.

-Note on the JOURNAL.md: most of my devlogs are a slightly above 5 hours, but these once have thousands of characters and lots of images to justify the time spent
+Note on the JOURNAL.md: most of my devlogs are a slightly above 5 hours, but these ones have thousands of characters and lots of images to justify the time spent

 ## BOM